HR Operations

 How does UW review ESD notification letters?

 UW verifies hours worked and wage information and if there is any mismatch between the information provided to ESD and the information UW has in its records, UW corrects the information and sends it back to ESD.
 ESD may follow-up as needed to further verify information submitted as part of a claim.
-When there is suspected fraud, UW uses the approach described below in What is the University of Washington doing in response to unemployment fraud?

 After I apply for and start receiving unemployment compensation, what is needed to continue to receive unemployment compensation?